 - Activate your free cloud migration trial - This is the best way to evaluate Cloud, explore features, and assess your migration requirements.

 - Choose your migration plan - On average, cloud migrations take up to nine months.
-With Server support ending in less than a year, you need to start putting a migration plan into motion ASAP.
+Now that your Server instance is no longer supported by Atlassian, you need to start putting a migration plan into motion ASAP.

 Get Started With Your Migration